rcpoison/dxvk-cache-pool/README.md

-# DXVK cache pool (Beta)
+# DXVK cache pool

-Client/server to share DXVK pipeline caches.
+Share your DXVK pipeline cache states for smoother (wine) gaming!

 This only works for regular wine prefixes, as steam/proton does it's own thing, and probably much better.